Taiko2k/TauonMusicRemote/README.md

 ## How to use

+- See releases section for an APK.
-- Enable setting in TMB as above
+- Enable setting in TMB as above.
 - Find your PC's local IP address (try `ip a`) and enter in app.
 Then if both apps are running you should see the app populated with content.

 ## Tips